 Next, slowly add cream and vanilla.

-Beat everything on high for about five minutes until even.
+Beat everything on high for about 5 minutes until even.

 Use with your favorite cake or cupcake recipe and enjoy!